cccbr/runningatower/content/docs/040-finance/index.md

 ## Expenditure

 Agree with the tower ***[authority](../170-glossary/#authority)***, in advance, who will pay for replaceable items e.g., ropes.
-In the Church of England, it may be worth running the tower funds through the PCC (which is a registered charity and registered with HMRC for Gift Aid).
-The result might be that a £600 inc VAT invoice, paid by the church can reduce to a (tax paying) donor to £400.
-A reduction of a third by using the two schemes (Gift Aid and LPWS (Listed Place of Worship Scheme)) together.
+In the Church of England, it may be worth running the tower funds through the ***[PCC](../170-glossary/#pcc)***.
+The PCC is a registered charity and registered with HMRC for Gift Aid.
+The result might be a reduction of a third.
 This should be a big encouragement to use PCC funds over any tower fund.

 If a major project is envisaged the funding of this must be agreed in consultation with the tower ***[authority](../170-glossary/#authority)***.
 A separate [document](https://cccbr.org.uk/major-projects/) covers the running of a project.